wendyverdonk93/docs/content/tools/payment-pages/payment-page-templates.md

 2. Navigate to _Settings / Website Settings_ and select _Website_
 3. Click on the _Template_ button.

-In the editor, you can style nearly all elements on the Payment pages.
+In the editor, you can style nearly all elements on the payment pages.
 Via the left menu you can change the colour of e.g. the background, the footer, buttons (incl. mouseover) and cart details.
 For the header, you can choose to pick a logo and use either an image or color for the background.

 ### 1. Choosing colors
 In the left menu, you will see a color chart when you click on the field of an element.
 You can also directly use a [Hex color](https://www.w3schools.com/colors/colors_picker.asp) in the input field next to it.